What is Kesaranpasaran? A detailed explanation of the mysterious object that brings good fortune [Yamagata Prefecture]

 A gift from heaven that fell with thunder - Pure white and round, shaped like the end of a rabbit's tail, the size of an azuki bean, and covered in dense fur - Eat white flour to grow bigger ・There are good things about having more children |

-Later, in the 1970s and 1980s, it was featured in media such as the Asahi Shimbun, NHK, and TBS, sparking the "Kesaranpasan boom."
+Subsequently, in the 1970s and 1980s, it was featured in media outlets such as the Asahi Shimbun, NHK, and TBS,the "Kesaran Pasaran boom."sparking

 However, in the 1990s, the boom died down and the following classification of Kesaranpathan was proposed: